JoeWoodworker

 4' x 6' to 4' x 8' vacuum bags 3 CFM for flat panels 5 CFM for curved panels

-Vacuum chucking on a lathe 1 CFM for very small projects 3 CFM for small/medium projects
+Vacuum chucking on a lathe 1 CFM for very small projects 5 CFM for medium projects

 (Back to top)

-G8: Will quick-disconnect fittings for compressed air work with vacuum?
+G8: Will quick-connect fittings for compressed air work with vacuum?

 (Back to top)